Waterton National Park Camping: 101 Guide!

-Waterton National Park is favoured by those campers wanting a more secluded experience because of its pleasant weather and the beauties of nature.
+Waterton National Park is favored by campers who want a more secluded experience because of its pleasant weather and the beauty of nature.Â

 Waterton Lakes National Park is home to many animals such as bald eagles, wolverines, white-tailed deer, bighorn sheep, mule deer, elk, mountain goats, moose, timber wolves, foxes, bison, beavers, coyotes, river otters, lynxes, cougars, snowshoe hares, bobcats, hoary marmots, pikas, black bears and grizzly bears.

-Bird species such as Canada geese, bald eagles, MacGillivray’s warblers and orange-crowned warblers are also present in the park.
+Bird species such as Canada geese, bald eagles, MacGillivray’s warblers, and orange-crowned warblers are also present in the park.

 1. Waterton National Park Campgrounds